TheOddCell/dotfiles/README.md

 # dotfiles
-dotfiles that i use and are not just pure defaults. be sure to run ls -a|grep -v "^\."!
+dotfiles that i use and are not just pure defaults.

+contains:
+- zshrc
+- kitty (terminal emulator) config
+- the most basic hyprland config ever made